erictleung/data-science-resources/README.md

 ## Statistics

+> Statistics is the study of the collection, analysis, interpretation,
+> presentation, and organization of data. — [Wikipedia][stats-wiki]

 - [Handbook of Biological Statistics][hb-stats] - Online set of notes from "Biological Data Analysis" course from University of Delaware.
 - [Engineering Statistics Handbook][niststats] - Handbook to help scientists